rkennington/ignite-docker/README.md

 `docker stop <Container ID>` - to stop it.

-`docker rmi -f horse:v1` - to remove it permenantly
+`docker rmi -f <arbitrary name>:v1` - to remove the image permanently.

 #Interim steps to setup IGFS - WARNING: still a work in progress